Sarah Wild

-Sarah Wild is a South African science journalist and author.
+Sarah Wild is a British-South African science journalist and author.
 In November 2017 she became the first African to win a AAAS Kavli Science Journalism Award.

 Wild is the author of Searching African Skies: The Square Kilometre Array and South Africa’s Quest to Hear the Songs of the Stars (2012) and Innovation: Shaping South Africa through Science (2015), which was published in Afrikaans as Innovasie: Hoe wetenskap Suid-Afrika vorm.
+In 2023 she published Human Origins: A Short History, which was published in Chinese in 2024.

 Wild was named the Siemens pan-African Profile Awards for science journalism winner in 2013, and received the Dow Technology and Innovation Reporting award at the 2015 CNN Multichjoice African Journalist of the Year awards.

-Wild has written for Scientific American, The Guardian, The Atlantic, Undark Magazine, AfricaCheck and Mail & Guardian.
+Wild has written for Nature, Science, Scientific American, The Guardian, The Observer, The Atlantic, The Economist, Undark Magazine, Quartz, AfricaCheck, Mail & Guardian, and Business Day.